-LOKAL FÖR FÖRVARING OCH VISNING - THE USE OF PREMISES FOR STORAGE
+■ THE USE OF PREMISES FOR STORAGE

 AND VIEWING is included in the burial fee.

 The deceased lies in their coffin before the funeral ceremony if such a ceremony is to take place.
-In connection with the storage premises, there must be a room in which the deceased person can be viewed if this is requested by the relatives.
+In the vicinity of the storage premises, a room must be available in which the deceased person may be viewed if this is requested by the relatives.
 Such a room is sometimes called a chapel of rest in English.
-Both funeral directors and burial authorities can help relatives arrange a viewing of the deceased.